Create and Manage Services

 | Withdrawn | The future visit was removed by a series-level change |

-Use Reschedule on a scheduled visit to move one occurrence to a different date and time while keeping the rest of the agreement unchanged.
+Use Reschedule on a scheduled visit to move one occurrence to a different date and time while keeping the rest of the service unchanged.
 Use Skip when one planned visit should not happen.
-Skipping a visit cancels the linked scheduled job and event when they are still pending or scheduled.
+Skipping a visit cancels the linked scheduled service job and event when they are still pending or scheduled.

 Changes affect future planning.
 Existing job, schedule, and completed-visit history remains available for review.